 Design

-But, that’s not a bad thing considering that MSI’s Gaming X Trio has worked well on all of these cards, including the RX 6800 XT.
+But that’s not a detrimental thing considering that MSI’s Gaming X Trio has worked well on all of these cards, including the RX 6800 XT.

 Performance And Overclocking Capabilities

-At stock, MSI advertises this Gaming X Trio to boost up to 2600 MHz, but it actually goes well beyond that.
-In-game, we can see this card often reaching up to 2750 MHz.
+By default, MSI promotes this Gaming X Trio to enhance up to 2600 MHz, but it surpasses that.
+During gameplay, we frequently observe this card achieving up to 2750 MHz.

 Thermals And Acoustics

-The thermals are absolutely fantastic (66 degrees Celsius), considering the impressive noise levels.
+The thermals are superb (66 degrees Celsius), considering the remarkable noise levels.
 Fans speed up to just 1230 RPM, which generates only 28 dBA.

-In other words, even if you do decide to overclock this GPU, it will probably remain pretty quiet.
+In other words, even if you decide to overclock this GPU, it will likely remain comparatively hushed.

 ASUS Radeon RX 6750 XT STRIX OC